Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/model/converter/index.rst

    An inverter with constant DC-bus voltage and a frequency converter with a diode front-end rectifier are modeled.
 Complex space vectors are used also for duty ratios and switching states, wherever applicable.
 In this module, all space vectors are in stationary coordinates.
-The default values correspond to a 2.2-kW 400-V motor drive.

    ..
        !! processed by numpydoc !!